 Dealing with genetic hair loss

-While current hair loss treatments for these types of inherited conditions, such as Finasteride 1mg (for men only) and Minoxidil, have notched up thousands of success stories from Belgravia clients alone, the Holy Grail for men and women around the world would be to know that the genes which would be likely to make them lose hair had been safely “switched off.”
+exist for these types of inherited conditions, the Holy Grail for men and women around the world would be to know that the genes which would be likely to make them lose hair had been safely “switched off.”

 There are likely to be great numbers of obstacles in CRISPR's way before doctors are able to “weed out” problematic genes such as those associated with genetic hair loss but the scientists in North Carolina have stated that their long-term goal is to undertake clinical trials to test the technology’s efficacy.